R0bsaunders/Console-Finances/README.md

 ## Usage

+I have separated out the data from the

 All Javascript can be found in the ![index.js](/index.js) file.
 For the purposes of this challenge, I have written the necessary code in sections to satisfy each criteria.
 While there may be a way to complete the whole code in one algorithm, I am demonstrating the mathematical and logical understanding required for each criteria.

 Open the ![index.html](/index.html) file